DonBattery/huli-env/readme.md

 # Húlí Environment Service

-This little package is responsible to provide connection-object for MySQL connection.
+This little package is responsible to provide connection-object for MySQL connections.

 By default it uses the standard RDS environment variables, but it can be overriden with a custom connection-object

 **The connection object must contain the following keys:**